-All PhD students in the Department are required to register for a minimum of two semesters of X800 (in their third and fourth semesters) prior to their fifth semester of residency in the appropriate second-year course.
-The course the student selects will be based on their major area.
+All doctoral students must successfully complete the chemistry seminar course in their chosen major (A800, B800, M800, N800, R800, or P800) during the third and fourth semester.
 Analytical Majors will take the course A800; Chemical Biology, B800; Inorganic, N800; Materials, M800; Organic, R800; and Physical, P800.
 Students will enroll in 2 credit hours in the fall semester and meet with their entire year cohort for class.
 They will then enroll in 1 credit hour in the spring semester and meet by area.
 The fall semester is focused on scientific communication and other professional training.
 During the spring semester, students will complete either a scientific presentation, a limited number of cumulative exams, or an original research proposal; the format depends on the area and is self-contained to one semester only.
 These courses do not count towards the 12 credit- hours required to satisfy the major coursework requirements or towards the minor credit-hours required for a MS or PhD in chemistry.

-MS students are not required to complete X800; however, Bridge Fellows are encouraged to enroll in X800 if they are considering transitioning into the IU PhD program as this will keep them on track for a Qualifying Exam in their 5th semester.
+MS students are not required to complete this seminar course; however, Bridge Fellows are encouraged to enroll in this course if they are considering transitioning into IU's PhD program to keep them on track for a Qualifying Exam in their 5th semester.

-- 5.1 Grades.
+5.1 Grades.
 Students will be assigned a letter grade for their second-year requirement course at the end of each semester.
-A grade of R may be assigned to be replaced by a letter grade upon completion of the final semester of the course. - 5.2 Course Descriptions.
+A grade of R may be assigned to be replaced by a letter grade upon completion of the final semester of the course.

+5.2 Course Descriptions.
 Details of the second-year course requirement vary depending upon the area of chemistry in which the student is majoring.
-Specific descriptions for each course are provided in Appendix 1 at the end of this document.